 Be Respectful and Courteous

 Throughout this article, I have mentioned the fact of being respectful.
 Bluebonnet fields in Texas are a big deal.
-There are often many people wanting to use the same field of bluebonnets for their photos, especially on the weekends.
+Many people often want to use the same field of bluebonnets for their photos, especially on the weekends.

-Be mindful of others, don’t stop on major highways, and always ensure that you have a safe space to park and snap photos.
+Be mindful of others, don’t stop on major highways, and always ensure you have a safe parking space and snap photos.

-Also, keep in mind that many of the bluebonnets grow on private property.
+Also, remember that many of the bluebonnets grow on private property.
 While the owners want to share the beautiful bluebonnets with you, they don’t necessarily want you trespassing on their beautiful landscapes.

-If you are given permission to enter their property then be respectful.
-Don’t stomp down the bluebonnets and don’t pick bluebonnets or other wildflowers without permission.
+If you are permitted to enter their property, then be respectful.
+Don’t stomp down the bluebonnets or pick bluebonnets or other wildflowers without permission.

 Wear Close Toe Shoes

-You will more than likely be walking in tall grass and over uneven terrain to get to the bluebonnet fields.
+You will likely be walking in tall grass and over uneven terrain to get to the bluebonnet fields.
 Be sure to wear appropriate shoes to ensure that you don’t damage your feet.

 Cowboy boots work perfectly in this situation!